proycon/flat/docs/administration_guide.rst

 *****************************************

-After FLAT has been properly installed, administration entails the following two parts:
+After FLAT has been properly installed, administration entails the following
+parts:

 1. Setting up configuration(s) for your annotation task(s) in ``settings.py``
-2. Managing user accounts and permissions
+2. Managing user accounts and permissions using the administrative webinterface (``http://your.flat.url/admin/``)
+3. Preparing your data in FoLiA

 Note that this documentation does not cover installation and the initial setup!
 Those are already documented in the `README